 If you only think of NetJets for fractional ownership, think again

-NetJets has 5 aircraft specific Marquis Jet cards covering the 4 major jet size categories.
+NetJets has 5 aircraft specific Marquis Jet cards covering the 4 major jet size categories starting at $209,000.
 There are 20 variations you can create via its Combo Card.
 Then, there’s the X-Country Card, and its Elite Card, introduced in 2017.
 And, the 60-minute minimums for SuperMid and Large Jets work well if you have short trips with large groups up to 14 passengers.